davidabutler92/pizza-project/README.md

 |  3.
 Program will Have the user pick toppings        | 0 toppings/comes with cheese | base price + 0$
 |  | 1 topping | base price + 1$
 |  | 2 topping | base price + 2$
 |  4.
-The program will have a button to order and will alert the customer their order is being prepaird and ready for pickup within 15min.
+The program will have a button to order and will text the user thank you for the order It'll be ready in 15min with a receipt

 ## Setup/Installation Requirements